-

 From discovery to diagnosis

-Emery, now 15 years old, and Aiden, 16, were among the first to receive a diagnosis with the help of Mayo Clinic's new automated system called RENEW, which launched in 2022.
-RENEW stands for reanalysis of negative whole-exome/genome data.
+Emery, now 15 years old, and Aiden, 16, were among the first to receive a diagnosis with the help of Mayo Clinic's new automated system called RENEW, launched in 2022.
+RENEW, which stands for reanalysis of negative whole-exome/genome data, helped identify a genetic variant in a gene called ZBTB7A in both teens.

 RENEW tracks newly published discoveries of disease-causing genetic variants from around the world.
 The scientific findings are automatically uploaded into Mayo's system every three months.